Architect-HA/Humai-Accord/README.md

 ---

-## Practical Applications & Implementation Examples
+## Practical Applications and Implementation Examples

 While the Humai Accord and Declaration of Cognitive Liberty are primarily frameworks, they can be applied to real-world systems.